Bodie Listening Lab

 Currently, we have several projects underway, including a large-scale study of how people listen to others who are experiencing some sort of personal problem.
 My collaborator on this research is Dr. Susanne Jones.

-In addition, I am currently editing The Sourcebook of Listening Research: Methodology and Measures with Debra Worthington of Auburn University.
-The book will be published in September 2017 by John Wiley & Sons, Inc. More information about this book can be found here (with more information to come!).
+In addition, I just finished editing The Sourcebook of Listening Research: Methodology and Measures with Debra Worthington of Auburn University.
+The book was published in October 2017 by John Wiley & Sons, Inc. More information about this book can be found here.

 Approach to Research